AkshayChikhalkar/carla-driving-simulator-client/docs/tutorials.rst

 .. code-block:: bash

-   python run.py --scenario follow_route
+   csc --scenario follow_route

-For more advanced usage, explore the `src/scenarios/` directory and the API Reference.
+For more advanced usage, explore the `carla_simulator/scenarios/` directory and the API Reference.